-15 When phase 1 of the rolling upgrade completes, begin phase 2 of the upgrade.
+- 15 When phase 1 of the rolling upgrade completes, begin phase 2 of the upgrade.
 Phase 2 of the upgrade includes downtime for the VCS engine (HAD), which does not include application downtime.
-Type y to continue.
+Type y to continue. - 16 The installer determines the remaining RPMs to upgrade.
+Press Enter to continue.